 NEBOSH are the examining body for Health and Safety Professionals and the entry level qualification is the NEBOSH National General (or Construction) Certificate.
 This is followed by the NEBOSH Diploma.

-It’s not all hazard spotting and picking fault, it’s knowing the law and knowing to justify how it is being interpreted.
+It’s not all hazard spotting and picking fault, it’s knowing the law and being able to justify how it is being interpreted.
+It is also understanding how trades work, the sequence of housebuilding and how to reduce the risks to not only employees but those working in the same plots.

 One of the main stumbling blocks that wannabe Safety Managers face is that they need experience but struggle to get a job (to get the experience) without it!!
 It’s a bit of a catch 22.
 If you’d like to shadow me for an inspection or for the day, email me at email@example.com with Job Shadow in the subject line.
 Tell me a bit about yourself and provide 3 convenient times for me to call to discuss how I can help you get the experience you need.